avabellaw/my-recipe/readme.md

 The goal is to create a website where users can search for recipes and share their own.
 A main feature is that users can use existing recipes as a template that they can modify to their liking.

-It is preferred that modified recipes be private to the user.
-However, I decided to make them public for demonstration purposes.
+It would make sense for modified recipes to be visible to only the user who created them.
+However, I decided to make them public for demonstration purposes as doing so isn't an issue.

-The following are features that help MyRecipe users:
+The following are additional features that set MyRecipe apart from its competition:

 * Sticky ingredients list.
     * If the ingredients list scrolls out of view, it sticks to the top of the page.
 * Dietary tags.